Language selection

 In circumstances where real-time stability assays cannot be completed by the time all other licensing requirements have been met, the CCVB could license a diagnostic kit with an interim shelf life (typically no more than 12 months), provided a stability monitoring program is in place to detect whether the potency of any released serials drops below the minimum potency level required for a serial.

 To allow the CCVB to assess whether the manufacture or importation of a diagnostic kit would present a risk for the introduction and/or spread of foreign animal diseases, transmissible spongiform encephalopathy (TSE) agents, or other contaminants, the CCVB requires manufacturers to identify all materials of animal origin (MAO) used in the production of a kit.
 Manufacturers must submit a list with the name of each MAO, the supplier, the animal species, and tissue type from which the MAO is derived, and the country where the source animals originated.
-For each MAO, documentation from the supplier, confirming the animal origin of the MAO, a Certificate of Analysis for a recent lot, and a copy of the supplier's MAO policy statement, indicating the supplier's actions with respect to minimizing the risk of contamination of their products by animal TSE agents, are also required.

-In addition, manufacturers must submit a signed Declaration of Compliance, certifying that all MAO used in the production of the kit originate from sources considered to be safe from animal TSE infection or contamination, and that the kit does not contain any ingredients defined as specified risk material originating from a country not considered free from bovine spongiform encephalopathy.
+Manufacturers must submit a signed Declaration of Compliance, certifying that all MAO used in the production of the kit originate from sources considered to be safe from animal TSE infection or contamination, and that the kit does not contain any ingredients defined as specified risk material originating from a country not considered free from bovine spongiform encephalopathy.

-The CCVB may require up to three pre-licensing serials of a diagnostic kit to be independently tested by a CFIA laboratory, or another laboratory selected by CCVB, to confirm the manufacturer's potency test results and to verify the absence of technical problems when the kit is used under typical laboratory conditions.
+The CCVB may require up to 3 pre-licensing serials of a diagnostic kit to be independently tested by a CFIA laboratory, or another laboratory selected by CCVB, to confirm the manufacturer's potency test results and to verify the absence of technical problems when the kit is used under typical laboratory conditions.
 The CCVB notifies the manufacturer if such testing is required, and if so, communicates the number of kits and volume of each potency test panel member sample for submission.

-Note: The CCVB allows the use of certain internationally recognized symbols in the labelling of diagnostic kits in situations wherein the use of text is impractical.
+Note: the CCVB allows the use of certain internationally recognized symbols in the labelling of diagnostic kits in situations wherein the use of text is impractical.
 The symbols, however, must be defined elsewhere in the product labelling.
 Please contact the CCVB for more details.

 The CCVB strongly encourages manufacturers to include a summary of the results from sensitivity and specificity studies in product labelling, to give consumers an indication of the expected kit performance.
 Table 1 suggests a format for presenting this information.

-Table 1 Recommended format for presenting sensitivity and specificity summary data.
+Table 1: Recommended format for presenting sensitivity and specificity summary data.

-Study ID Results Kit/ReferenceTable Note a Sample Type Relative Sensitivity (95% CI) Relative Specificity (95% CI)
+Study ID Results Kit/ReferenceTable notea Sample type Relative sensitivity (95% CI) Relative specificity (95% CI)

 +/+ -/+ +/- -/-